- Things to Do

 2. Made in the Shade Beer Tasting Festival

 The following weekend if you’re ready for a 21+ festival, come on up for Made in the Shade Beer Tasting Festival.
-Held at the Coconino County Fairgrounds, you probably can’t taste all 100 brewery’s offerings in a single festival, but you’ll quickly find out how fun it is to try.
+Held at the Pepsi Amphitheater at Ft.
+Tuthill Coconino County Fairgrounds, you probably can’t taste all 100 brewery’s offerings in a single festival, but you’ll quickly find out how fun it is to try.

 3. Flagstaff Blues & Brews

-The third weekend in June brings the Blues to Flagstaff.
+In June, enjoy Arizona's largest blues festival!
 Flagstaff Blues and Brews has been named one of the ten most beautiful Blues festivals in the world.
-Family friendly and a good time to sit on the grass, listen to popular Blues acts while drinking an ice cold beer – it doesn’t get much better than this.
-Flagstaff Blues and Brews is a one day festival held at the Continental Country Club Driving Range.
+Family-friendly and a good time to sit on the grass, and listen to popular Blues acts while drinking an ice-cold beer – it doesn’t get much better than this.
+The Flagstaff Blues and Brews festival is located at the Continental Country Club Driving Range.

 4. Pine Country Pro Rodeo

 The Pine Country Pro Rodeo rides into Flagstaff the last weekend of June.
 After a 6 year hiatus, a dedicated group of rodeo fans brought the Turquoise Circuit back to the Coconino County Fairgrounds in 2014.
-Now entering their third year, they put on an exciting weekend of broncos, roping and bull riding.
+Enjoy an exciting weekend of broncos, roping and bull riding.

 5. Pride in the Pines

-Another big event filling up the last weekend of June is the Pride in the Pines festival at Thorpe Park.
+Another big event filling up the June calendar is the Pride in the Pines festival at Thorpe Park.
 Featuring music, a kid’s area and vendor booths; this one day festival has the mission to educate, celebrate and increase acceptance and awareness of the lesbian, gay, bisexual and transgender (LGBTQ) community of Flagstaff and northern Arizona.

 6. Hopi Festival of Arts & Culture